Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Related Bias Detection and Mitigation Frameworks

-Existing \gls{xai}-based bias identification approaches primarily focus on shortcut detection in pre-trained models on benchmark datasets like ImageNet~\citep{deng2009imagenet}.
-One line of research aims to identify samples with outlier model behavior, measured via local attribution scores in input~\citep{lapuschkin2019unmasking} or latent~\citep{anders2022finding,dreyer2024understanding} space.
-Other methods seek to pinpoint spurious model representations like neurons or circuits directly.
-For instance, \citet{singla2022salient} employ human annotators to label neurons as valid or spurious using feature visualization techniques, leveraging this information to detect spurious samples.
-To minimize manual labeling, they consider only a subset of neurons based on their mutual information with model failures.
-In contrast to individual neurons, \citet{neuhaus2023spurious} define class-wise neural \gls{pca} to identify meaningful latent directions for each class, and leverage human annotators to label a pre-selected subset as spurious.
-With this approach they identify spurious features, such as the presence of bird feeders impacting the prediction of hummingbirds.
-Another recent bias identification method is \gls{dora}~\citep{bykov2023dora}, which generates samples maximizing the neurons activations to represent concepts and defines a distance measure based on how neurons respond to representations of other neurons to identify outlier concepts.
-This has resulted in the identification of neurons extracting spurious concepts, such as watermarks or background features.
-In a medical context, existing works study shortcut behavior related to sensitive attributes like gender or age by comparing the model performance in different sub-popluations~\citep{brown2023detecting}, manually annotate the dataset for spurious features~\citep{bissoto2020debiasing}, or define heuristics to automate the detection of specific artifacts~\citep{rieger2020interpretations}.
-In contrast, our work presents a generic framework for the \gls{xai}-based identification of spurious correlations without prior knowledge and the (semi-)automatic generation of sample- and pixel-level annotations for spurious features.
-Closest to our work is Reveal2Revise~\citep{pahde2023reveal}, an iterative model correction framework with the steps (1) \emph{reveal} for bias identification, (2) bias modeling, (3) \emph{revise} for bias mitigation, and (4) (re-)evaluation.
-While the Reveal2Revise framework emphasizes bias mitigation (step 3), our work extends and examines the \gls{xai}-based bias identification and modeling (steps 1 and 2) in greater detail, as well as its applicability for data annotation to reduce manual labeling efforts.
+Many existing interpretability-based bias identification methods focus on structured data, which allows for clear concept specifications, particularly in tabular datasets~\citep{begley2020explainability,pradhan2022interpretable}.
+In contrast, works involving unstructured data such as images primarily concentrate on shortcut detection in pre-trained models using generic benchmark datasets like ImageNet~\citep{deng2009imagenet}.
+One research directions aims to identify samples with outlier model behavior, measured via local attribution scores in input~\citep{lapuschkin2019unmasking} or latent~\citep{anders2022finding,dreyer2024understanding} space.
+Other methods seek to pinpoint spurious model representations like neurons~\citep{singla2022salient} or latent directions~\citep{neuhaus2023spurious}, and modify them for bias mitigation. n a medical context, existing works study shortcut behavior related to sensitive attributes like gender or age by comparing the model performance in different sub-popluations~\citep{brown2023detecting}, manually annotate the dataset for spurious features~\citep{bissoto2020debiasing}, or define heuristics to automate the detection of specific artifacts~\citep{rieger2020interpretations}.
+In contrast, our work emphasizes generic and comprehensive methods for bias detection and mitigation, such as Reveal2Revise.
+This iterative model correction framework consists of four steps: (1) \emph{Reveal} for bias identification, (2) bias modeling, (3) \emph{Revise} for bias mitigation, and (4) (re-)evaluation (see Appendix~\ref{app:algorithm}).
+Reveal2Revise enables the interpretability-based identification and mitigation of spurious correlations without requiring prior knowledge.
+While the original Reveal2Revise work~\citep{pahde2023reveal} emphasizes bias mitigation (step 3), our paper reviews the interpretability-based bias identification and modeling (steps 1 and 2) in greater detail.
+We further extend the framework with bias annotation techniques, enabling the (semi-)automated generation of sample- and feature-level bias annotations.
+This significantly reduces the manual labeling efforts necessary for obtaining annotations required for bias mitigation methods.
+Similar to Reveal2Revise, \citet{schramowski2020making} provide a comprehensive framework that allows domain experts to interact with local explanations to align \gls{ml} models with scientifically expected behavior.